kirkbrunson/Devops-Notes/devops_notes.md

 ## TL;DR:

-Software development is seldom done in a vacuum.
-Indeed, great software development involves the entire team from product management to operations.
+Great software development involves the entire team from product management to operations.
 All your lean planning and iterative development won't mean a thing if you can't ship quickly.
 DevOps lives in this space.
 ![Devops Venn Diagram](/img/devops_venn.png)